The Palomar Globular Clusters

 Discovered by A.G.
 Wilson in 1955

 According to Harris et al (1998), Pal 2 is a distant and heavily obscured globular cluster near the Galactic anti-centre (it is in Auriga of all places).
 To be recognisable (in my image) as a globular cluster under such circumstances means that this cluster must be brighter and more massive than most other clusters in the outer halo.
 This is precisely what Harris et al determined adding that it probably had a very eccentric orbit and it was likely that it was currently near its furthest point from the centre of the Milky Way (perigalacticon).
+Its red colour is due to that heavy obscuration mentioned above.

 Visual: Don’t even think about it with less than a 18-inch telescope.